 The 55km-long massif of Annapurna is a paradise for hikers and a naturalist's paradise.
 With some 14 peaks reaching over 7,000m in height, the mountain range and surrounding sub-alpine steppe is protected by the Annapurna Conservation Area where the elusive snow leopard resides.
 The region is also home to world-class treks with accessible routes, a diversity of picturesque scenery and a bounty of guest lodges.
 Add to this an array of lowland villages offering a unique look at Nepali culture and you have yourself a winning trekking destination.

-We offer an easy-paced Annapurna trek, which combines a 5 night trek with R&R at Lake Pokhara, a safari in Chitwan National Park and sightseeing in Kathmandu...
+We offer an easy-paced Annapurna Panorama tour, which combines a 5 night trek in the Annapurna Region, with R&R at Lake Pokhara, a safari in Chitwan National Park and sightseeing in Kathmandu.

 The town of Pokhara serves as the start and end point of our Annapurna trek into the hills and with its utterly gorgeous backdrop of snow-capped mountains reflected on the waters of Phewa Lake, it's a destination in its own right.
 The trek starts properly at Phedi from where you follow the course of the Modi Khola River to climb up to Syauli for a glimpse of Machhapuchre.
 Soak up the views of colourful forests, terraced fields and rugged skylines before reaching Ghandruk.
 Visit the Gurung Museum en route to Tadapani before heading to Ghorepani village, passing streams and waterfalls along the way.
 At Ghorepani you'll have the chance to meet the locals and learn about their role as Gurkha soldiers.